 In today’s world, online reviews have a massive influence on how consumers select products or choose whether to patronize a business.
 When you’re deciding on a new restaurant for dinner, where do you usually check first?
 Probably Yelp.
 Need a hotel for your upcoming vacation?
 TripAdvisor is likely on your radar for research.

-And while retail, food and service industries may be the first that spring to mind in the online review space, healthcare systems and hospitals also rely on online ratings to help boost reputations.
+And while retail, food and service industries may be the first that spring to mind in the online review space, healthcare systems and hospitals also rely on online ratings and patient reviews to help boost reputations.
 Whether it’s a healthcare-specific site like Healthgrades, a social media site, Google, or a Yelp profile, it’s crucial that your marketing and communications team has a process for responding to negative reviews.

 Consumers look for review responses

 BrightLocal’s 2017 Local Consumer Review Survey showed that not only do consumers look at online reviews, they also look for businesses to respond to those reviews.
 According to the survey:

 - 97% of consumers surveyed looked online for a local business.